All Products

 Select the MySQL table ods_user_info_d.

-In this example, the uid field is used as the shard key.
+For this tutorial, use the uid field as the Split Key.

 Destination